openactive/openactive-python/README.md

 ]
 ```

-To help automate workflows, there is a function called `get_partner_feed_url` in the `openactive` package that takes a single feed starting URL to find a partner for, and a list of feed starting URLs in which there may be a partner.
+To help automate workflows, there is a function called `get_partner_feed_url` that takes a single feed starting URL to find a partner for, and a list of feed starting URLs in which there may be a partner.
 It's a simple search-and-replace function using typical URL parts and their variants, such as swapping `session-series` or `sessionseries` for `scheduled-sessions` or `scheduledsessions`, until a match is found.
 If no match is found, then `None` is returned instead.
-Looping through the list of feed starting URLs for the above dataset, and using the full list as the set of matching options, we have:
+Looping through the list of feed starting URLs for the above dataset, and using the list itself as the set of matching options, we have:

 ```
 >>> for feed_url in feed_urls: